moeenmeigooni/peptide-conductance/README.md

  - Matplotlib 3.5.2 for all other plots

-Solvent-stripped trajectory files can be found at doi.org/10.5281/zenodo.7843691
+Solvent-stripped trajectory files are available at doi.org/10.5281/zenodo.7843691